An educational resource for teaching formgiving

-This studio resource for young Industrial Design students consists of a curated collection of form studies, structured and organized by their physical features.
+This is a studio resource for young Industrial Design students.
+It consists of a curated collection of form studies.
+They are structured and organized by their physical features.
 Our goal is to catalyze sensitivity to form through explorative play and self-directed experimentation.

-The Form Library is now a permanent resource available to Industrial Design students at Carnegie Mellon University, with a home in the 3D Lab.
+The Form Library is now a permanent resource available to Industrial Design students at Carnegie Mellon University.

 The Form Library serves as a supplement to the familiar process of making and prototyping.
 The user is free to expand upon this framework, and to develop their own forms, features, and transformations.

 We begin with a standard "control" form; a simple rectangular block.
 We then apply a single transformation, or feature, to that control form.

 The library contains three basic features: "Pinch," "Sweep," and "Cut".
 We show each feature with three levels of amplitude, three levels of softness, two positional transformations, and an inverse.

 Pictured below is the complete set of "Pinch" forms.

 We also provide examples of combinations of multiple features applied to the same base form.

 This form represents one of the basic features: Pinch.